 Integration of Acquisitions--We may have difficulty integrating the operations, systems and management of the stations that we have recently acquired or agreed to acquire.
-Our failure to successfully integrate acquired stations could have a material adverse effect on our business and operating results.
+Our failure to integrate successfully stations we have acquired could have a material adverse effect on our business and operating results.

-From January 1, 2000 through August 15, 2001, we acquired or agreed to acquire and/or operate 45 radio stations, including 16 stations that we own and/or operate as the result of the August 10, 2001 consummation of our acquisition of Blue Chip Broadcasting, Inc., and we expect to make acquisitions of other stations and station groups in the future.
+From January 1, 2000 through December 31, 2001, we acquired or agreed to acquire and/or operate 47 radio stations, including 16 stations that we own and/or operate as the result of the August 10, 2001 consummation of our acquisition of Blue Chip Broadcasting, Inc., and we expect to make acquisitions of other stations and station groups in the future.

-We cannot assure you that we will be able to integrate successfully the operations, systems or management acquired in the Blue Chip acquisition, or any other operation, systems or management that might be acquired in the future.
+We cannot assure you that we will be able to integrate successfully the operations, systems or management acquired in the Blue Chip acquisition, or any other operations, systems or management that might be acquired in the future.
 The recent consummation of the Blue Chip acquisition will require us to manage a significantly larger and geographically more diverse radio station portfolio than historically has been the case.
 Our failure to integrate and manage newly acquired stations successfully could have a material adverse effect on our business and operating results.
 In addition, in the event that the operations of a new station do not meet our expectations, we may restructure or write-off the value of some portion of the assets of the new station.

-Risks of Acquisition Strategy--If we are unable to successfully execute our acquisition strategy, our business may not grow as expected.
+Risks of Growth Strategy--If we are unable to execute successfully our strategy, our business may not grow as expected.

-We intend to grow by acquiring radio stations primarily in top 50 African-American markets.
-However, we may not successfully identify and consummate future acquisitions, and stations that we do acquire may not increase our broadcast cash flow or yield other anticipated benefits.

-Our failure to execute our acquisition strategy successfully could have a material adverse effect on our business and operating results, and on the value of our common stock.
+We intend to grow by acquiring radio stations primarily in the top 50 African-American markets.
+We may also make strategic investments that are complementary to our business and provide growth opportunities.
+However, we may not successfully identify and consummate future acquisitions or investments, and stations that we do acquire or investments that we make may not increase our broadcast cash flow or yield other anticipated benefits.
+Our failure to execute our growth strategy successfully could have a material adverse effect on our business and operating results.

-Dependence on Key Personnel--The loss of key personnel, including on airtalent, could disrupt the management and operation of our business.
+Dependence on Key Personnel--The loss of key personnel, including on-air talent, could disrupt the management and operation of our business.